2019-ncovgroup/DrugWorkflows/workflow-3-4/README.md

 ## Run

 The main script requires to be placed at a writable space before running.
 Output files are stored in sub-directories of the current directory.
-Locate this code repository at $MEMBERWORK/{{PROJECTID}}/ and run the script there. $HOME directory does not work when running the script since it becomes a read-only filesystem when a job is running.
+Locate this code repository at `$MEMBERWORK/{{PROJECTID}}/` and run the script there. `$HOME` directory does not work when running the script since it becomes a read-only filesystem when a job is running.

 - workflow-3 only
 ```
-$ python workflow-4.py -t com
+$ python hybridwf.py -t wf3 -n 4
 ```
 - workflow-4 only (com)
 ```
-$ python workflow-4.py -t lig
+$ python hybridwf.py -t wf4_com -n 65
 ```
 - workflow-4 only (lig)
 ```
-$ python workflow-4.py -t lig
+$ python hybridwf.py -t wf4_lig -n 13
 ```
 - hybrid workflow-3 and workflow-4 (com)
 ```
-$ python workflow-4.py -t lig
+$ python hybridwf.py -t hybridwf_com -n 65
 ```
 - hybrid workflow-3 and workflow-4 (lig)
 ```
-$ python workflow-4.py -t lig
+$ python hybridwf.py -t hybridwf_lig -n 13
 ```